ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

-# Step 1: Create a repo
+# Step 1: Fork the repo

-- Create a new github repo
-- The repo should be initially empty (no README, no .gitignore, no LICENSE)

-The reason we are creating an empty repo is that we will be pulling in starter code form another repo in a later step.
+Navigate to our project repository https://github.com/ucsb-cs48-s20/project-s0-t2-env

+Fork the project repo to your own personal GitHub account by clicking on the "Fork" button at the upper right hand of the repo's page on GitHub.

+This creates a personal copy of the repo under your own GitHub account.
+This is necessary because you can't deploy an app to Heroku unless you have admin access to the repo.

-# Step 2: Clone your repo
+# Step 2: Clone the repo

 cd in the directory where you plan to do your work (ex. ~/cs48)

 copy the URL for the new repo you created.
-That will for example be https://github.com/ucsb-cs48-s20/cgaucho_lab09.git but with cgaucho replaced with your GitHub id
+That will for example be https://github.com/cgaucho/project-s0-t2-env.git but with cgaucho replaced with your GitHub id

 - `git clone repo-url-goes-here` cd into that directory

-# Step 3: Add remote for starter code

-type the command below into your terminal (you should be in your directory that you created) `git remote add starter https://github.com/ucsb-cs48-s20/project-s0-t2-env.git`

-# Step 4: Pull remote into local repo

-Now we are gong to pull from the starter code remote into the lcoal repo and then push to the origin repo

-- `git pull starter master`
-- `git push origin master`
-  At this point you should be able to see your repo listed on github and you should see that it has all of the files from the starter repo

-# Step 5: See example of completed app
+# Step 3: See example of completed app

 The example here shows what the app looks like when it is fully deployed on the web